Devolution in the United Kingdom: Northern Ireland

 From 15 October 2002, the Northern Ireland Assembly was suspended due to a breakdown in the Northern Ireland peace process but, on 13 October 2006, the British and Irish governments announced the St Andrews Agreement, a 'road map' to restore devolution to Northern Ireland.
 On 26 March 2007, Democratic Unionist Party (DUP) leader Ian Paisley met Sinn Féin leader Gerry Adams for the first time and together announced that a devolved government would be returning to Northern Ireland.
 The Executive was restored on 8 May 2007.
 Several policing and justice powers were transferred to the Assembly on 12 April 2010.

 The 2007–2011 Assembly (the third since the 1998 Agreement) was dissolved on 24 March 2011 in preparation for an election to be held on Thursday 5 May 2011, this being the first Assembly since the Good Friday Agreement to complete a full term.
 The fifth Assembly convened in May 2016.
 That assembly dissolved on 26 January 2017, and an election for a reduced Assembly was held on 2 March 2017 but this did not lead to formation of a new Executive due to the collapse of power-sharing.
 Power-sharing collapsed in Northern Ireland due to the Renewable Heat Incentive scandal.
 On 11 January 2020, after having been suspended for almost three years, the parties reconvened on the basis of an agreement proposed by the Irish and UK governments.
+Elections were held for a seventh assembly in May 2022.
+Sinn Féin emerged as the largest party, followed by the Democratic Unionist Party.
+The newly elected assembly met for the first time on 13 May 2022 and again on 30 May.
+However, at both these meetings, the DUP refused to assent to the election of a speaker as part of a protest against the Northern Ireland Protocol, which meant that the assembly could not continue other business, including the appointment of a new Executive.
+On 3 February 2024, a new executive was formed marking the return of devolved government to Northern Ireland.